 Great American Eyewear is the newest division of The Great American Doll Company which designs, develops, manufactures and distributes the best-selling high-end dolls in history.

 The company’s esteemed management team’s talent and imagination are legendary – a virtual Who’s Who of the international toy industry.
-The team includes Co-Founders, Michael and Fredericka Lam, award-winning Italian artist and sculptor, Bruno Rossellini, as well as a distinguished management team who have steered the parent company for over thirty-five years.
+The team includes Co-Founders, Michael and Fredericka Lam, multiple award-winning Italian designer, Bruno Rossellini, as well as a distinguished management team who have steered the parent company for over thirty-five years.

 MEET OUR TEAM